 From Central Bank Responses to the Financial Crisis of 2007-2008: The Case for Further Action, p.
-102 By Joseph E. Gagnon, Peterson Institute for International Economics
+102 By Joseph E. Gagnon, Peterson Institute for International Economics attribute that to a more aggressive, better policy.

 What about their efforts in the financial bailout and dealing with troubled banks?